Storm Season Preparation

 Retrofit your house

 If your house might flood, consider some retrofits that will improve its ability to withstand water.
 Most of these changes require time and money.
-Search for “drainage” in the Yellow Pages for the guidance of drainage professionals.
+Use a search engine to look up “drainage” for the guidance of drainage professionals.

-Highlights listed below are from FEMA’s Homeowner's Guide to Retrofitting: Six Ways to Protect Your House from Flooding (pdf).
+Highlights listed below are from FEMA’s Homeowner's Guide to Retrofitting: Six Ways to Protect Your House from Flooding.

 - Seal walls in basements with waterproof coatings or supplemental layers of masonry or concrete to avoid seepage.